3) SNJ AT HOME - Teambuilding & SEL Sierra Nevada Journeys 3) SNJ AT HOME - Teambuilding & SEL Sierra Nevada Journeys

 Social Emotional Learning.
 What Is It and Why Is It Important?

 Our Overnight Outdoor Learning program has been an extension of regular classroom programs with schools.
-Held at the beautiful Grizzly Creek Ranch in Portola, California, Overnight Outdoor Learning is designed for fifth- and sixth-grade students and includes STEM, teambuilding, and SEL components.
+Held at the beautiful Camp in Portola, California, Overnight Outdoor Learning is designed for fifth- and sixth-grade students and includes STEM, teambuilding, and SEL components.
 When students attend the 3-to-5-day program, we use the outdoors as their classroom and they learn using experiential, hands-on approaches.
 They are encouraged to use critical thinking by asking questions, making observations and conducting investigations.

 One of the key components of Overnight Outdoor Learning is SEL defined as,